- 1 Canoe vs Kayak Fishing: Which Do Fishers Prefer?

 - Fishing requires a lot of gear, and canoes feature lots of room to store that gear.
 Of course, this storage isn’t protected from any water that may splash into the boat.
 This should be too much of a problem for advanced paddlers who can keep water from splashing in, considering the fact that canoes sit higher on the water.

 - Generally speaking, the availability of gear storage on kayaks can vary greatly.
+Just look at the best tandem kayak.
 Hybrid kayaks made specifically for fishing often feature more storage, but classic sit-on-top kayaks lack any kind of storage better than webbing on the hull.

 Room for Fishing Accessories: Both Can Be Properly Outfitted